Veridise/veridise-docs/README.md

 ## Deployment environments

-When changes are pushed to main branch, the docs changes are auto-deployed to the dev cluster.
+When changes are merged to main branch, the docs deployment is auto-updated in the dev cluster.
 The endpoint to access it is: https://docs.veridise.tools